andrewozhegov/mi-air-13-ubuntu/powersave.md

 ```
 * Done
 ***
-### Some of the features that will help you with powersave
+### Some features that will help you with powersave
 * Use this command to check the power consumption of your laptop...
 ```
 upower -d